- parotid glands on the insides of the cheeks

 Causes of Salivary Gland Problems

-Many different problems can interfere with the function of the salivary glands or block the ducts so they can’t drain saliva.
 The following are some of the more common salivary gland problems:

 Salivary stones, or sialoliths.
 The most common cause of swollen salivary glands, salivary stones are buildups of crystallized saliva deposits.
 Sometimes salivary stones can block the flow of saliva.
 When saliva can’t exit through the ducts, it backs up into the gland, causing pain and swelling.
-Pain is usually off and on, is felt in one gland, and gets progressively worse.
+Pain is usually off and on, is felt in one gland, and becomes progressively worse.
 Unless the blockage is cleared, the gland is likely to become infected.

-Salivary gland infection, or sialadenitis.
+Salivary gland infection or sialadenitis.
 Bacterial infection of the salivary gland, most commonly the parotid gland, may result when the duct into the mouth is blocked.
 Sialadenitis creates a painful lump in the gland, and foul-tasting pus drains into the mouth.

 Sialadenitis is more common in older adults with salivary stones, but it can also happen in babies during the first few weeks after birth.
-If not treated, salivary gland infections can cause severe pain, high fevers, and abscess (pus collection).
+If not treated, salivary gland infections can cause severe pain, high fevers, and access (pus collection).